 As a rule, the participants are aged between 21 and 30 years.
 From Great Britain and France, candidates from 20 to 35 years of age are also accepted into the programme.
 Exceptions can also be made in justified cases (e.g. getting married and having a family or doing a second VET or PET).
 The overriding principle is that participation in the programme should retain the nature of a VET traineeship.
 Furthermore, attention is paid to ensuring that the age difference between the pupils/students and the language assistants is not too great so that a degree of closeness to the world in which they live is possible.

 An initial selection of the applications is made by the foreign partner organisations on the strength of the application file.
-This applies to applications from Great Britain, France, Germany and Austria.
+This applies to applications from Austria, Belgium, France, Germany, Spain and the UK.
 In a second step, a consultation takes place with Movetia.
 In the process, Movetia is guided - as far as possible - by the wishes expressed by the host schools.

 If required or depending on the purpose of the partner organisation, Movetia also accepts direct applications from the partner countries.
 Applicants who are shortlisted in this direct way are generally invited by Movetia to attend a telephone or Skype interview.
 The final choice is made in a third step by the heads of the host school.
 Further details on the placement process are set out in the «Factsheet on the Placement Process».